gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy tossed the end of the rope back down to Wales.
-Bracing his feet against the ship's hull, he clambered up onto the deck, soaking wet but apparently otherwise unaffected by his dip in the freezing water.
+Bracing his feet against the ship's hull, he clambered up onto the deck, soaking wet but apparently otherwise unaffected by the freezing water.

 Aunt Naggie handed him the first aid kit from the pilot house.
 Wales turned it on and pressed it against the Marine's neck.
-"Come on come on," Wales muttered.
+"Come on come on come on," Wales muttered.
 Aunt Naggie put her arm around Iffy and squeezed.
 The status light on the first aid kid blinked orange, yellow, orange, yellow: the Marine was alive but in critical condition.
-The exoskeleton had clamped an emergency tourniquet around her leg to stop her bleeding out, but those seconds in the harbor had sent her into hypothermia.
+The exoskeleton had clamped an emergency tourniquet around her leg to stop her bleeding out, but those long, cold seconds in the harbor had sent her into shock.

 Diagnostics scrolled up the first aid kid's screen.
 Pain killers,